jfoyarzo/My-portfolio/README.md

 ## Getting Started

+You can now view an online version of this site on the following link: [https://jfoyarzo.github.io/My-portfolio/]<br>

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps:

 ### Install
 You can use:<br>